Ethan826/tablexi-coding-challenge/README.md

 ### Knapsack algorithm

-The core of the application is the function `Knapsack.compute`.
-The function takes two arguments: an Immutable.Set of numbers corresponding to menu prices and a number corresponding to the budget / target price.
+The core of the application is the function `compute` (and `computeHelper`) in the `Knapsack` class.
+The function takes two
+arguments: an Immutable.Set of numbers corresponding to menu prices and a number corresponding to the budget / target price.
+It returns a Immutable.List of Immutable.Sets of combinations that sum to the budget.

 This could be refactored less cleanly to use ES6 tail call optimization, but (1) TCO is not implemented in any of the polyfills, see